 b) Operating: assist with the governance of the PMA by establishing and monitoring governance and policies in compliance with City policies and procedures, collective agreements, as well as government legislation and standards.

 c) Personnel: assist in the selection of Museum Director.

-Approved: Moved by Councillor Dean Pappas, carried, September 8, 2011
+Approved:Moved by Councillor Dean Pappas, carried, September 8, 2011Revised:Moved by Linda Lumsden, carried, May 14, 2015